Castle school – Curriculum Overview

 In order to facilitate pupils’ transfer of concepts, attitudes, skills and knowledge they have developed within school, appropriate use will be made of the local and wider community.
 This will be appropriate to the individual needs of the pupil.

 We offer each child a curriculum drawn from National Curriculum core subjects and an essential curriculum that covers all aspects of Personal and Social Education.
 In addition we offer a sensory curriculum which supports the needs of our children with Profound and Multiple Learning disabilities.
-We use a ‘topic’ approach within Key Stages 1 and 2 to deliver the National Curriculum foundation subjects with the themes being differentiated to take account of the range of needs in the Centre.
+We use a ‘topic’ approach within Key Stages 1 and 2 to deliver the National Curriculum foundation subjects with the themes being differentiated to take account of the range of needs in Castle school.
 Within Key Stage 3 and 4, subjects are increasingly taught as separate lessons.
 Within sixth form the curriculum focuses on personal development, life skills and preparation for life after school.

 Teaching objectives are focussed and are based on assessments made by teachers and other professionals.
 They are presented in small steps so that the pupils experience success.